girder/girder/docs/development.rst

 test cases are still covered only by unitest.

 .. note:: Unless debugging code that is already coverered by a legacy test case, it may be more
-          convenient to allow these tests to be run by Girder's CI envionment, instead of configuring them locally.
+          convenient to allow these tests to be run by Girder's CI environment, instead of configuring them locally.

 To initialize the legacy tests, from the root ``girder`` repo, run: